-Grades: Students must maintain a minimum GPA of 2.0 in courses that satisfy minor requirements.

-Total Credit Hours: Students must earn a minimum of 21 credits of mathematics courses to fulfill the minor requirements.
+Grades: Students must earn a combined GPA of 2.0 for courses in the major.
+Total Credit Hours: Students must earn a minimum of 49 credit hours, including the following, to fulfill the major requirements.
 Requirements:

 I. All of the following: